Your primary source for history.

-Plato: “Allegory of the Cave” (380 BCE)
+Plato: “Allegory of the Cave”

 About the Author

-Plato (ca. 424–347 bce) is part of a distinguished philosophical lineage that began with Socrates (ca. 469–399 bce), his teacher, and proceeded to Aristotle (ca. 384–322 bce), Plato's own student.
+Plato (ca. 424–347 BCE) is part of a distinguished philosophical lineage that began with Socrates (ca. 469–399 BCE), his teacher, and proceeded to Aristotle (ca. 384–322 BCE), Plato's own student.
 Together these men formed much of the basis of scientific and philosophic thought in the West.
 Very little is known for certain about Plato.
 Most of his biographical sources from antiquity either disagree at crucial points, such as regarding his birth date, or are otherwise highly unreliable, written as they were several hundred years after Plato's death without contemporary critical assessment of their source material.
-Modern historians do, however, have one important primary document pertaining to Plato's journeys to Sicily (ca. 388–361 bce), The Seventh Letter, which most scholars accept as factual though perhaps not written by Plato himself.
+Modern historians do, however, have one important primary document pertaining to Plato's journeys to Sicily (ca. 388–361 BCE), The Seventh Letter, which most scholars accept as factual though perhaps not written by Plato himself.

 Bust of Socrates (Yale University Art Gallery)